 Timber floors also require hardboard for the same reasons as above.

 Lastly let’s talk about laying Vinyl over Ceramic Tiles.
 This has become very popular of late as an easy and effective way to change your décor without lifting your Tiles.
-Again it is imperative that no shortcuts are taken when maybe for a little bit of extra cost the end result will be so much better.
+Again it is imperative that no shortcuts are taken when maybe for a little bit of extra cost the end result will be so much better, you can also check out polished plaster is a specialist finish, this is the best type of finish.
 We have seen some beautiful installation jobs ruined because the right floor prep wasn’t applied beforehand.
 We at Coast Wide believe a flood coat as opposed to a feather finish over Tiles will guarantee that none of the slightest discrepancies between the Tiles will ever protrude up through the tiles.
 And in most cases two layers of Feather would be required which at the end of the day will cost nearly the same as a flood coat.

 If you need more advice read the post at Sinisi Solutions blog, we are more than happy to answer any questions you might have.